zicht/z/res/doc/FAQ.md

 # Why is there no default git plugin? #
 We don't use git as our primary VCS.
 This means that we can't test and utilitize it for real, which means that we can't be sure about how well it would work.
 But since the system is plugin-based, you could easily build and contribute your git implementation.
-Drop us a note if you have.
-No, really (!).
+Drop us a note if you have, because we would love to integrate it.

 # How can I get started the quick way? #
 All you need to get started is a working version of Z installed somewhere on your system, and the bin file in bin/z